 During years 1-3 students follow the NDSU Exercise Science guidelines and curriculum**.

-Students apply to the MATrg program through the NDSU Graduate School spring semester of the third year (typically Junior standing).
+Students apply to the MATrg program through the NDSU Graduate School during the third year (typically Junior standing).

-Accepted students begin the MATrg program in July.
+Accepted students begin the MATrg program in the summer.

 During year 4 students complete both Exercise Science and MATrg courses.The Exercise Science degree is awarded in August.

 During year 5 students complete MATrg courses.
 Upon successful completion of all program and Graduate School requirements, the MATrg degree is awarded in May.

 ** Transfer students and students who change majors must follow the Exercise Science policies and curriculum.
 This may extend the time line for program completion.

 Option 2: Two-Year Program.
 Students who have a conferred Bachelor’s degree in a related field will follow Option 2.